-3. Notes Payable - Related Party
+3. Note Payable - Related Party

-Since inception, shareholders have provided loans to the Company valued at \$72,873 and \$72,873 as of December 31, 2020 and 2019, respectively.
+Since inception, related parties have provided loans to the Company valued at \$10,713, as of December 31, 2020.
 Interest is accrued annually at 0% per annum.
 There are no minimum monthly payments.
 Management does not intend to pay back the related party loan in the next year.